SolidLabResearch/WhatsInAPod/content/definitions.md

   - [<dfn id="dfn-solid-oidc">Solid-OIDC</dfn>](cite:citesAsAuthority Solid_OIDC)
     establishes some authoritative identification of an agent by a specific WebID.
 - <dfn id="dfn-authorization">Authorization</dfn>
-  means determining to what extent an agent is allowed to perform a certain request to a Web API.
+  means determining to what extent a server can respond to a certain Web API request from a specific agent.
   - [<dfn id="dfn-wac">Web Access Control (WAC)</dfn>](cite:citesAsAuthority WAC)
     is an Access Control List (ACL) mechanism that allows assigning inheritable permissions to documents and containers